hsvgbkhgbv/shapley-q-learning/README.md

 # SHAQ: Incorporating Shapley Value Theory into Q-Learning for Multi-Agent Reinforcement Learning

+This is the implementation of the paper SHAQ: Incorporating Shapley Value Theory into Q-Learning for Multi-Agent Reinforcement Learning (https://arxiv.org/abs/2105.15013).

-Based on PyMARL (https://github.com/oxwhirl/pymarl/).
+The implementation is based on PyMARL (https://github.com/oxwhirl/pymarl/).
 Please refer to that repo for more documentation.

 The baselines used in this paper are from the repo of Weighted QMIX (https://github.com/oxwhirl/wqmix).
 To know more about baselines, please refer to that repo.